BazzaCuda/MinimalistMediaPlayerX/README.md

 3. I like to experiment with different ways of separating out the User Interface definition from the general program logic and how application-wide variables should be handled.
 My only criticism of Delphi, going all the way back to v1, is the way it (and all the many books) encourages all code to be contained within the form's unit and event handler procedures.
 It's taken us too long to finally break away from that paradigm, in my opinion.
 My view is that you should write so that an entirely new UI can be created and then just hooked up to the back-end program logic.

-4. Despite falling in love with Delphi since the moment I unboxed v1, I loathe and detest BEGIN...END with a passion {I definitely have Curly Brace Envy}.
+4. Despite falling in love with Delphi since the moment I unboxed v1 (and immediately reboxed VB v3!), I loathe and detest BEGIN...END with a passion {I definitely have Curly Brace Envy}.
 As such, I try to find ways to make my code look much neater, which includes not having every END on a separate line, as you will see :D

 5. All methods that I write (as opposed to IDE-created event handler procedures, etc.) are defined as functions with a default boolean return value.
 This makes the code easier to expand on when method requirements change.